BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Entity responsible

-BlueLogic, LLC a company lawfully registered in Wyoming.
+BlueLogic LLC a company lawfully registered in Wyoming.

 windi.app

 ## Principles

-BlueLogic, LLC processes personal data in order to better understand the needs of its customers and thus to be able to improve its services.
-Personal data will only be used in the specific context of your customer relationship with BlueLogic, LLC to the extent permitted by law or on the basis of your prior express consent.
+BlueLogic LLC processes personal data in order to better understand the needs of its customers and thus to be able to improve its services.
+Personal data will only be used in the specific context of your customer relationship with BlueLogic LLC to the extent permitted by law or on the basis of your prior express consent.

 In particular we are committed to the following key principles: